Are you considering a trip to the stunning southwestern tip of England? Are you wondering what things to do in Cornwall?

 There are many beautiful things to do in Cornwall.
 You are honestly so spoilt for choice.

 I have family that live in Cornwall and I spent many of my younger years holidaying down on the Cornish coastline so I can vouch for its beauty.
-I most recently took the Global Travellers Facebook family down on a 3-day adventure through Treyarnon Bay, Padstow and Newquay and I am so very excited to head back down to Cornwall this summer with my newly converted VW camper van (@wheresmolliesvan) and explore some more.
+I most recently took the Global Travellers Facebook family down on a 3-day adventure through Treyarnon Bay, Padstow and Newquay and the summer just gone, I took my converted VW camper van (@wheresmolliesvan) down for a month of adventure.
+I visited some of the most beautiful Cornish villages, beaches you’d think were from a tropical island and spent a good few days hanging out in Padstow on the north coast.

 Whether you’re an avid surfer, walker, camper or beach bummer – Cornwall is going to cater for you… and some.
 In this Cornwall bucket list, I have compiled adventures to suit all types of traveller, to help inspire your next visit to the Cornish region.